niksy/platno/README.md

 After that, you can add additions and extensions for it via [**Rationalize**](https://github.com/niksy/rationalize.css) and traditional, although greatly modified, **Reset** styling (`reset`), which will basically carpet bomb all those nasty spacing on elements :)

-**Print** styling (`print`) is used for—you guessed it—print media.
-To keep usability and display problems at minimum, it’s best to use Print styling only with Normalize and Rationalize but without Reset.

 ### Additional modules

 **Helpers** (`helpers`) contain some battle-hardened, useful helper classes, such as clearfix and image replacement.